Montana State University ethanblinck@gmail.com

 Jason joins the Linck Lab following a decade of working in applied conservation for NGOs and research consultancies including Point Blue Conservation Science, the Peregrine Fund, and Archipelago Research and Conservation.
 In 2022, he led an expedition in Papua New Guinea that successfully documented a critically endangered species lost to science for more than one hundred years, the Black-naped Pheasant-pigeon.
 As a new M.S. student, he is excited to continue researching the birds of the Southwest Pacific and gain new skills in conservation science.
 Jason’s publications and popular science writing can be seen on his website.

-Lizzy joined the Linck Lab in the Fall of 2024.
-She recently graduated from Colorado State University with a B.S. in Zoology in May 2024.
+Lizzy joined the Linck Lab in the Fall of 2024 after graduating from Colorado State University with a B.S. in Zoology earlier that year.
 Her time at CSU was dedicated to supporting the local Native American youth population through tutoring, mentoring, and other community events.
-In 2023, she became a McNair Scholar.
-She explored the stress physiology of Wyoming Ground Squirrels in a changing climate under the perspective of Native science.
+In 2023, she became a McNair Scholar, exploring the stress physiology of Wyoming Ground Squirrels in a changing climate under the perspective of Native science.
 Additionally, she led a project in collaboration with CSU’s Native American Cultural Center that explored the riparian species diversity of Northern Colorado with Native science.
 She hosted a session at the National Annual Native American Fish and Wildlife Society’s meeting in 2024, discussing her research which received third overall in poster presentations.
 She obtained a grant from Trees, Water, and Peoples nonprofit organization to finish her project post-graduation before moving to Montana.
 She is excited to begin working with the Pika populations from her ancestral homelands of Jemez, New Mexico, and integrating Native science into her PhD project.

 Please see the opportunities page for current openings in the lab.